Scoil Naomh Áine, Rathgarogue, New Ross, Co. Wexford

 Text a Parent is used extensively to inform and remind parents of school issues / activities

-Home work diary 1 st – 6 th class, used to relay messages which are signed between parents and teachers.
-Parents requested to sign diary each night to certify that homework has been completed.
+Homework diary 1 st – 6 th class, used to relay messages which are signed between parents and teachers.
+Parents requested to sign diary each night to certify that homework has been completed (1 st to 4 th).

-Should there be any area that needs discussion pertaining to an individual student the parents are invited to make an appointment to meet the relevant Teacher or Principal.
+Should there be any area that needs discussion pertaining to an individual student the parents are invited to make an appointment to meet the relevant teacher.

 Parents are invited to school masses / exhibitions / school concerts